 Creating goals for your team to hit (or even exceed!) keeps them motivated and driven to do a great job in their position.
 If employees don’t know what they’re working toward, they’re less likely to go the extra mile when your business needs it the most.
-Goals can be monetary, but don’t need to be: They can also be an extra day off for an employee that’s done well or even a team outing for overall great performance.
+Goals can be monetary, but don’t need to be: They can also be an extra day off for an employee that’s done well or even a team outing for overall excellent performance.

 Are you showing that you have confidence in your team?

 Are you making sure to let your team know you trust them?
-Giving employees a level of freedom — instead of micromanaging — will allow them to truly feel they are a part of the team.
-Not only that, trusting them to perform well will keep them motivated to figure out problems on their own, and deliver great work to you.
+Giving employees a level of freedom — instead of micromanaging — will allow them to honestly feel they are a part of the team.
+Not only that, trusting them to perform well will keep them motivated to figure out problems on their own, and deliver exceptional work to you.
 Make sure you show your team you have confidence in their ability to get the job done.

-Figuring out how to motivate your employees doesn’t have to be hard — use our checklist to ensure your workforce stays motivated, so that your business stays successful.
+Figuring out how to motivate your employees doesn’t have to be hard — use our checklist to ensure your workforce stays motivated so that your business stays successful.